 There are significant differences between the abrupt closure of a federal agency by the executive and the implementation of the multi-layered administrative, executive, and Congressional process that led to the closure of a shipyard.
 Therefore, it is telling here that the Dalton Court took pains to emphasize that it was not repudiating Marbury v.
-Madison or the "nearly two centuries of constitutional adjudication" that followed; the "conclusion that judicial review is not available for respondents' claim follows from our interpretation of an Act of Congress that empowers the President to shut down the CFPB in his discretion, Dalton does not apply, and the Court has jurisdiction to perform its traditional duty and consider both the statutory and constitutional claims.
+Madison or the "nearly two centuries of constitutional adjudication" that followed; the "conclusion that judicial review is not available for respondents' claim follows from our interpretation of an Act of Congress, by which we and all federal courts are bound."
+511 U.S. at 477.
+Since there is no act of Congress that empowers the President to shut down the CFPB in his discretion, Dalton does not apply, and the Court has jurisdiction to perform its traditional duty and consider both the statutory and constitutional claims.